-If an employee feels that a performance review is inaccurate or unfair, or has any other grievance, the employee may request review in accordance with the HCPM §§3.01-3.05.
-HCPD provides equal employment opportunity to all persons, regardless of their race, sex, national origin, religion, age, or disability.
+If an employee feels that a performance review is inaccurate or unfair, or has any other grievance, the employee may request a review.
+BCPDO provides equal employment opportunity to all persons, regardless of their race, sex, national origin, religion, age, political affiliation, sexual orientation or disability.